Winner - Best Short Film - NYC Indie Film Awards

 Julia is an actor, director, writer, and producer, based in New York.
 She is the Executive Director of Shelter Film, an independent film company dedicated to creating intelligent, engaging, and visually beautiful films, using strong female protagonists, and female filmmakers.

-Select film and TV acting credits include Pamanhikan (Vale Film Festival winner); L’Accordatore (Las Vegas Film Festival winner); Pink Moon (Big Apple Film Festival winner); Marcus’s Sweater; The Year I Grew An Inch (HBO Greenlight Project's Jason Mann, Producer); Walking Away; Virgin Territory; It Could Happen To You; A Bronx Tale; The Devils’ Own, A Day with Conrad Greene; Prizzi’s Honor; Sex in the City, Law & Order, One Life To Live (ABC); Tattinger’s, and The Equalizer, to name a select few.
+Select film and TV acting credits include star of NBCUniversal's remake of Francis Ford Coppola's feature Dementia 13 (2017), Shelter Film's 116 (NYC Indie Shorts Festival Winner, Best Film, Best Director, Best Actress), Ryan Lonergan's Kill The Monsters, Pamanhikan (Vale Film Festival winner); L’Accordatore (Las Vegas Film Festival winner); Pink Moon (Big Apple Film Festival winner); Marcus’s Sweater; The Year I Grew An Inch (HBO Greenlight Project's Jason Mann, Producer); Virgin Territory; A Day with Conrad Greene; One Life To Live (ABC); Tattinger’s, and The Equalizer, to name a select few.

 She has appeared Off Broadway as Hecate in the Obie, Drama League, & Drama Desk Award-winning hit show Sleep No More; Villainous Company; and Lucille Lortel Award-winning Queen’s Company’s The Wonder; as well as with Theatre Askew, Red Bull Theatre, New York Theatre Workshop and Folger Shakespeare.